Piešťany: Culture

 The town is known in Slovakia for its rich cultural programme throughout the year.
 In the summer tourist season, the town hosts several cultural events.
 Both the opening (in June) and the closing (in September) of the summer spa season are connected with big street festivals.
 An annual summer classical music festival, Piešťany Music Festival, established in 1955, takes place in the House of Arts of Piešťany.
 This venue, with a seating capacity of 622, is currently the largest cinema hall in Slovakia and also offers other concerts and theatre shows.
 Country Lodenica is a festival of folk and country music established in 1999.
 It takes place south of the town, on the shores of the Sĺňava water reservoir.
 Since the 2000s, various festivals have been held at Piešťany Airport, among others, second second-largest music festival in Slovakia - GrapeFestival, rock-centered Topfest, and electronic music-focused BeeFree or Hodokvas.
 Furthermore, from 2006 to 2009 and since 2019, there have been air shows.
 There were also regular car-, motorcycle- and truck-races.

 Between 1967 and 1993, the city was the site of an annual sculpture exhibition in the Spa Park.
 This tradition was renewed in 2005 and 2008.

 Piešťany also has several museums.
-The Balneological Museum of Imrich Winter, the only one of its type in the region, focuses on archeology, history and ethnography of the region, as well as the history of Slovakia's spas in general.
+The Balneological Museum of Imrich Winter, the only one of its type in the region, focuses on archaeology, history, and ethnography of the region, as well as the history of Slovakia's spas in general.
 It was established in 1933 by the Winter family.
 Another small museum belonging to the Balneological Museum commemorates the life of the Slovak poet Ivan Krasko, who lived in Piešťany from 1945 to 1958.
 Finally, a new museum at the airport (active since 2004) exhibits a collection related to the Slovak military history from 1945 to 1992.

 The House of Arts is the first postwar Slovak theatre building outside Bratislava, being a project of architect Ferdinand Milučký.
 In the first half of September, the annual International Film Festival Cinematik is held in various areas of Piešťany.
 It is currently the second-largest film festival in Slovakia.